 Our Services incorporate privacy controls which allow you to specify and limit how we process your information, as well as update and remove information we retain about you.

-For instance, to place global limits on which Customers can preview your Job Seeker Profile, log into your account on https://www.governmentjobs.com and go to your account settings.
-Job Seekers can utilize similar privacy controls on a per Customer basis in each Career Page account created.
+For instance, to place limits on which Customers can preview your profile, log into your account on https://www.governmentjobs.com and go to your account settings.
+Job seekers can utilize similar privacy controls on a per Customer basis in each Career Page account created.

 In certain circumstances you have the right to have inaccurate personal information about you rectified.
 You can modify or delete personal information within your account at any time by logging in to your applicable account and following the prompts to either “update my profile” or “delete my profile.”

-You can restrict cookies by using your browser settings or other cookie manager provided by us or another entity.
+You can restrict cookies by using your cookie manager settings.

 For inquiries related to resetting your account, or if you believe someone else has gained access to your account or provided us your contact information, please contact support at: support@GovernmentJobs.com.
 If you have a valid data subject request, including a request to restrict or limit our use of your information, you may either contact support at firstname.lastname@example.org or fill out a Data Subject Request Form if available.

 To the extent the basis for our processing of your personal information is consent, you have the right to withdraw that consent at any time by using the privacy controls in your settings, within certain contacts you receive, by deleting personal information within your Profile, or by deleting your account.
-If you revoke your consent by deleting your account, your Profile will be removed from our Job Seeker server; however, revoking your consent will not remove applications you previously submit to Customers or our aggregated and de-identified data.
+If you revoke your consent by deleting your account, your Profile will be removed from our job seeker server; however, revoking your consent will not remove applications you previously submit to employers or our aggregated, de-identified, or non-personal data.

-Upon submission of a job application or making your information available to one of our Customers (your potential, current or prior employer), your information is controlled by that Customer.
-In this regard, we are a data processor for Job Seeker and Personnel personal information Customers’ maintain in our servers, and we maintain limited rights to such data as permitted by our Customers’, to process as necessary to deliver the Services or support to Customers’, to ensure safety and security of our Services, where necessary to protect our interests or the public interest, or as required by law.
+Upon submission of a job application or making your information available to an employer (our Customer), your information is controlled by that employer.
+In this regard, we are a data processor for personal information employers’ maintain in our servers, and we maintain limited rights to such data as permitted by our Customers’, to process as necessary to deliver the Services or support to Customers’, ensure safety and security of our Services, where necessary to protect our interests or the public interest, or as required by law.